feldegast/Nasa-picture-of-the-day/README.md

 Your user must have read and write access on the current running directory.

-## Error - video not a picture:
+## Video not a picture:

-I am working on the code to open the web browser when the Nasa image of the day is a video.
+Now the software open your default web browser to read the video.

 ## Developer - Author